 Space Bar: It offered specialty sandwiches, punch, desserts, and snacks.
 At one time it was sponsored by Wise Foods.

 Tomorrowland Terrace: You could get such snacks as an 80 cent Orbit Burger (hamburger), Moon Burger (cheeseburger) or a Space Dog (hot dog) here.
 Also available was a Gemini Burger with two beef patties, specialty sandwiches, salads, and Coca-Cola.
 The Terrace closed on September 26, 1994.
 It was remodeled into Cosmic Ray's Starlight Cafe and reopened on December 9, 1994.
-There was also a Tomorrowland Terrace at Disneyland (Now called Club Buzz) but it did not have indoor seating like Walt Disney World's Terrace.
+There was also a Tomorrowland Terrace at Disneyland (Later called Club Buzz) but it did not have indoor seating like Walt Disney World's Terrace.